hackerone/observable-web/presentations/webdevcon/notes.md

 let's see what promises can do

-- a promise must only resolve once. so, keyboard or any of the dom event can't be promised. in our case, the keyup event cannot be promised.
+- a promise must only resolve once. so, keyboard or any of the dom event can't be promised.
 - when you create a promise it's on it's way to be resolved or rejected, it can't be cancelled. so, settimeout cannot be promised either, as we want to be able to clear timeout.
 - AJAX request! yay, that's a perfect candidate for promise. infact, there is the fetch api, which returns a promise.

-So, even in our simple example only 1 of the 3 can be promised.
+hmm, promise doesn't look that promising. let's see how our code looks like if we rewrite it using promise.

 ### solution with promise
 ```javascript